 In LayOut, you can bend lines and shapes — no telekinetic powers required!
 All you need is LayOut’s path editor.
 Okay, that might be a tiny fib.
 You need the path editor and a little knowledge about editing vector graphics and Bézier curves.
 After you know the tricks, however, bending lines and shapes is easy, and this article explains all the basics to help you get started.

-Need a hexagon shape to show off a model of your bee-keeping facilities?
+Tip: Inserted SketchUp files can now contain Dashed Lines, to learn more about managing those new line types with inserted files, see Working with SketchUp Dashes in Imported Models Need a hexagon shape to show off a model of your bee-keeping facilities?
 Want a pentagon icon to illustrate a five-phase development plan?
 LayOut’s Polygon tool enables you to draw a polygon with any number of sides.
-(Well, almost any number: polygons need at least three sides.)
-You find the Polygon tool () on the default toolbar or by selecting Tools > Polygon from the menu bar.
-To draw a polygon, follow these steps:

 If you’re new to creating documents and presentations in LayOut, a quick tour of the interface and few mousing tips can help orient you to LayOut’s basic tools and features.
 Parts of the LayOut interface, like the Measurements box and some of the mousing tricks, look and feel like SketchUp.
 Other parts, like some menus and dialog boxes, are unique to LayOut.
 Ready to tour the interface?
 Let the following sections be your guide.